lune-org/lune/README.md

 - The folder `lune` in the current directory, if it exists
 - The folder `.lune` in the current directory, if it exists

-If you don't want Lune to look in sub-directories you can provide a full file path with the file extension included, instead of only the file name. <br>
+If you don't want Lune to look in sub-directories you can provide a full file path with the file extension included, instead of only the file name. <br />

 ## 💭 Additional Commands